This documentation is for Legacy Checkbox Version 6. Please visit our Checkbox Version 7 Documentation page for current user guides.

-Hidden Items can be passed in manually or using our Web Services.
+Hidden Items can be passed in manually or via code.
 This lesson will focus on passing a Hidden Item into a response manually using a query string.

 Edit your survey and add a Hidden Item